harryxni/TopMetalSe-OpenMPW6/README.md

 We simulate a simple 3x3 pixel array, with the output of the chip shown below at a clock frequency of 1kHz.
 The positive pulses show the pixel switching, with the higher pulses being the column switching.
 At 65 milliseconds, we inject a a 6242 electron signal (100 pA for 10 microseconds) onto pixel 6.

 ![sim_output](docs/images/sim_output.png)

+**Array Control**
+The large 100x100 pixel array is controlled by two shift registers, the behavioral code for which is [found here](https://github.com/plac-lab/TopmetalSe).
+The control of the two shift registers is handled by an FPGA external to the device; the vivado for project can be [found here](https://github.com/harryxni/TopmetalSe_Sequencer).